 How dust can affect your health

-The lungs can be affected by the small particles which are included in the dust cloud.
+The lungs can be affected by the small particles that are included in the dust cloud.
 Particles smaller than 10 micrometres in diameter (PM10), about 1/7 the diameter of a human hair, can be inhaled deeply into the sensitive areas of the lungs.
-There, these small particles can cause irritation and inflammation.
+These small particles can cause irritation and inflammation.

 Larger particles, those greater than PM10, only reach the nasal passage, the mouth, throat or the upper part of the lungs from where they can be expelled, but they can still cause irritation.

-Research shows that during dust storms, visits to the emergency department for respiratory problems increase above the norm.
+Research shows that during dust storms, visits to the emergency department for respiratory and heart-related problems increase above the norm.

 Who can be affected?